-This glossary of technical terms contains terms used in this supplemental circular in connection with the Group.
+This glossary of technical terms contains terms used in this circular in connection with the Group.
 As such, these terms and their meanings may not correspond to standard industry meaning or usage of these terms:

 "alumina" a light, silvery-white, ductile metal with high electrical conductivity and good resistance to corrosion.
 Obtained from bauxite

 "Bt" billion tonnes

 "CaFe" calcined iron

 "channel iron deposit" a type of iron ore deposit that forms when iron accumulates in ancient channels as runoff from iron rich rocks.
 Over time, the iron accumulation silicifies into a hard rock.
-This hardness often results in less erosion over time with channel iron deposits often found as small hills customers.
-For DSO iron ore, the ore is crushed and screened, with material <6mm classed as fines and \geq 6mm classed as lump
+This hardness often results in less erosion over time with channel iron deposits often found as small hills

+"direct shipping ore" or "DSO" ore that requires little processing prior to delivery to customers.
+For DSO iron ore, the ore is crushed and screened, with material <6mm classed as fines and $\geq$ 6mm classed as lump

+"dmtu" dry metric ton unit

+"Fe" iron

+"FOB" free on board

+"gravity circuit" an instrument used for the grading of ores into different sorts and the separation of waste by the difference in the specific gravity of the minerals